 This means that Ukrainian undergraduate students studying at English Universities will pay the home fee for all courses, which is capped at £9,250 a year, instead of paying the international student fees, which are usually much higher.

-In addition, they will qualify for the student loan provided by Student Finance England.
+In addition, Ukrainian students will qualify for student loans provided by Student Finance England.
 It is necessary, however, to demonstrate residency in the UK since the leave was granted.

 Student finance loans for Ukrainian students